eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 3.1 Users of EUDI Wallet

-Users of EUDI Wallets use the EUDI Wallet Unit to receive, store and present PID, QEAA, PuB-EAA, or EAA about themselves, including to prove their identity.
-EUDI Wallet Unit Users can also create Qualified Electronic Signatures and Seals (QES) and utilise wallet-to-wallet interactions.
+Users of EUDI Wallets use the Wallet Unit to receive, store and present PID, QEAA, PuB-EAA, or EAA about themselves, including to prove their identity.
+Wallet Unit Users can also create Qualified Electronic Signatures and Seals (QES) and utilise wallet-to-wallet interactions.

-Who can be a User of an EUDI Wallet depends on national law.
-The use of an EUDI Wallet by citizens is not mandatory under the legislative proposal.
+Who can be a User of a Wallet Unit depends on national law.
+The use of a Wallet Unit by citizens is not mandatory under the legislative proposal.
 However, each Member State shall provide at least one European Digital Identity Wallet within 24 months after the entry into force of the implementing acts referred to in the Regulation.

-### 3.2 EUDI Wallet Providers
+### 3.2 Wallet Providers

-EUDI Wallet Providers are Member States or organisations either mandated or recognised by Member States making the EUDI Wallet available for end Users.
+Wallet Providers are Member States or organisations either mandated or recognised by Member States making a Wallet Solution available to Users.
 The terms and conditions of the mandate or recognition are for each Member State to determine.

-The EUDI Wallet Providers make available to a User, through an instance of their EUDI Wallet Solution, a combination of several products and Trust Services foreseen in the legal proposal, which give the User full control over the use of their Person Identification Data (PID) and Electronic Attestations of Attributes (QEAA, PuB-EAA or EAA), and any
+The Wallet Providers make available to a User, through an instance of their Wallet Solution, a combination of several products and Trust Services foreseen in the legal proposal, which give the User full control over the use of their Person Identification Data (PID) and Electronic Attestations of Attributes (QEAA, PuB-EAA or EAA), and any